michaelli00/boulez/README.md

 The website can be accessed at https://michaelli00.github.io/boulez/

-The app was developed using React and abcjs, a javascript library for rendering using abc music notation (https://www.npmjs.com/package/react-abcjs)
+The app was developed using React and abcjs, a javascript library for rendering music using abc music notation (https://www.npmjs.com/package/react-abcjs)